 The rural setting allowed for an environment of cooperation as they worked together while maintaining the societal rules of each individual in their proper place.
 She highlights stories of children as playmates, eating at each other’s homes, sharing friendship.
 The essay reveals the flexibility of the relationships between children and how it changed as they aged.
 Just like with Addie and Missy, there were elements of kindness and caring for one another, but there were limits.

 The essay also details the racial hierarchy that maintained the economic dominance of the white landowners.
 We see this in the relationship between J.P and James, and the system Granddaddy Tucker establishes upon his death.
-He leaves ownership of the land to J.P., with the understanding that James will have life use of a small portion.
 Even though he appears to love both sons, he limits the opportunities of one, relegating him to a status more aligned with servant than heir.

 Ms. Walker also highlights the issue related to titles reserved for whites in public but used within the black community privately.
 We see the problems that arise when Missy inadvertently used the titles Mr. Jefferson and Miss Emily in front of Uncle Frank.
 As the story continues, we are forced to examine the reasons why Missy may have been encouraged to use the titles when addressing these particular black adults.